Page Builder: Rearchitecting Content Discovery for Greater Reach & Relevance

 The Insight

-After customer interviews and internal research, a clear pattern emerged: admins didn't need a homepage redesign.
-They needed control — the ability to decide what their users saw, organized around how their organization actually worked.
+After customer interviews and internal research, a clear pattern emerged: admins needed the ability to serve content organized around how their organization actually worked.
+With the homepage being the most visited page and entry point to discovering content, we knew we should start there.

 The constraint was building this without starting from scratch.
 We had existing components — card views, list views, and a feeds feature (custom content streams built on filtered criteria) that hadn't seen strong adoption.
-Rather than design around them, I saw an opportunity to give feeds the context and discoverability they were missing by surfacing them directly on the homepage.
+Rather than design around them, I saw an opportunity to give feeds the context and discoverability they were missing by enabling admins to surface them directly on the homepage.

 The Design Decisions